tianshengs/tianshengs.github.io/qgisModel.md

 After creating the model, I opened QGIS 3.8.1 to do the following:

-- Added the the Hispanic or Latino origin by race per census tract in Puerto Rico CSV file into QGIS. `Layer->Add Layer->Add Delimited Text Layer` is the best way to add CSV files into QGIS because it tries to detect data types correctly rather than assuming everything is a text string.
+- Added the Hispanic or Latino origin by race per census tract in Puerto Rico CSV file into QGIS. `Layer->Add Layer->Add Delimited Text Layer` is the best way to add CSV files into QGIS because it tries to detect data types correctly rather than assuming everything is a text string.
 I imported the layer with no geometry as a comma-delimited file.

 - Added the Census Tract shapefile and County within Urban Area shapefile of Puerto Rico into QGIS.